Piperacillin And Tazobactam

 Drug Overview

 The key to this drug lies in overcoming bacterial resistance mechanisms, especially effective against Gram-negative bacteria that produce β-lactamases.
-It is commonly used for hospital-acquired infections or infections caused by multi-drug resistant bacteria, and should be prescribed by a physician based on bacterial culture results and patient condition.
+It is typically used for hospital-acquired infections or infections caused by multi-drug resistant bacteria, and should be prescribed by a physician based on bacterial culture results and patient condition.

 Brand Names and Generic Name